CodedImmersions/MirrorVR/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, here are your options:
+- Create a report directly in GitHub [here](https://github.com/MirrorVR/MirrorVR/security/advisories/new).
 - DM [thetechwiz5305](https://discord.com/users/796829200962814023) and/or [shad0w_dev](https://discord.com/users/699152711374864454) on Discord.
 Both of our DMs are always open, and Tech always checks his message requests when he can.
 - Email [glitchedcatstudios@gmail.com](mailto:glitchedcatstudios@gmail.com).
 Expect a response within 1-3 days.